activefrequency/pyavatax/docs/basics.rst

 The Basics
 ==========

 You can rely on our integration to validate what information you're providing.
-We also will handle the simple cases of shipping and line numbers, so you don't have to think about AvaTax's abstractions and data structures.
+We handle the simple case of shipping and line numbers, so you don't have to think about AvaTax's abstractions and data structures.

 Of course, for more complicated interactions all the AvaTax flexibility is at your disposal.